-As can be seen in table 1, 62.32% of NEs occurred in six main surgical department (General surgery 19 (18.81%), Gynaecology 17 (16.83%), Orthopaedics 16 (15.84%) Cardiology and chest 15 (14.85%), eyes 8 (7.92%) and Urology 7 (6.93%).
-Therefore, we chose to present the top features influencing the occurrence of NEs in these six departments.
+The majority of the NEs (62.32%) occurred in six main department (general surgery 19 (18.81%), gynacology 17 (16.83%), orthopedics 16 (15.84%) cardiac and cardiothoracic 15 (14.85%), opthamology 8 (7.92%) and yrology 7 (6.93%).
+Therefore, our analysis focused on main features influencing the occurrence of NEs in these six departments.

 Features Importance

-We start by analysing our first model aimed at distinguishing between observations and NEs.
 We perform a feature importance ranking using the trained RF model and for each identified feature, report the change in NEs occurrence probability given the entire data set.
 Namely, we consider each identified feature separately and calculate the probability of NE occurrence when that feature assumes the value True as compared to the value False.
 Table 2 presents the top 5 features contributing to the models given 6 representative departments along with the probability change.

 Table 2: Top 5 contributing features for the six examined departments

-The results show that the top 5 features vary significantly across departments, and there is no single feature-set which is consistently more informative across all operations in predicting errors.
+The top five features vary significantly across departments, and there is no single feature-set which is consistently more informative across all operations in predicting errors.
 For example, feature [C] – Discrepancy in second count significantly varies across departments (160% to 1950%).
-Feature [B] Surgery is paused because of discrepancy in third count, appears in 4 of the 6 departments, and its associated probability change varies dramatically as well, between 269% and 1540%.
-There are 10 features that consistently decrease the chance of an NE: [F] - Surgeon scans the cavity/fascia before closure during the second count, affects 5 department out of 6 and is rather consistent in its probability change between 65% -100%.
-Features ] I,J,K,L,M,N] decrease the chances of NEs between 2%-100% in 3 departments.
-Three features [A] - Discrepancy in absorbing materials, [E] – Surgery is longer than 4 hours and [G] – Surgery is shorter than 1 hour appear just once across departments with a medium impact on the occurrence of NEs.
+Feature [B] Surgery is paused because of discrepancy in third count, appears in four of the six departments, and its associated probability change varies dramatically as well, between 269% and 1,540%.
+There are 10 features that consistently decrease the chance of an NE: [F] - Surgeon scans the cavity/fascia before closure during the second count, which affected five departments out of 6 and was rther consistent in its probability change between 65% -100%.
+Features I,J,K,L,M,N] decreased the chances of NEs between 2%-100% in three departments.
+Three features [A] - Discrepancy in absorbing materials, [E] Surgery time > 4 hours and [G] Surgery time < 1 hour appear just once across departments with a medium impact on the occurrence of NEs.